barryclark/jekyll-now/_posts/2015-05-26-hello-multiverse.md

 title: Hello Multiverse!
 ---

-This is the beginning of my [epic] journey toward becoming a scientist, but more specifically a software engineer that utilizes the scientific method.
+This is the beginning of my [epic] journey toward becoming a scientist, but more specifically a software hacker that utilizes the scientific method.

 1. **O**bserve inefficiencies
 2. **H**ypothesize solutions